ggjara/teachvatory/README.md

     * Open `app.R` and press the Rsconnect publish button on the top right of RStudio.
     * Standing on the app's directory write on R:
     `rsconnect::deployApp()`

-## Others

-- You can access the terminal through any terminal shell or from [RStudio IDE](https://posit.co)
-- You can interact with Git through the terminal (as described above) or through [GitHub Desktop](https://desktop.github.com) (which I highly recommend it)

 ***Last update***: January 30th, 2023 by Gonzalo